toharcohen7/GMAIL_PROJECT/Wiki/Android-User-Guide/Getting-Started.md

 1. Long-press on an email to enter selection mode
 2. Tap additional emails to select multiple items
 3. Use the action buttons to:
-   - Mark as read (open envelope icon)
+   - Mark as read (closed with V envelope icon)
-   - Mark as unread (closed envelope icon)
+   - Mark as unread (closed-open envelope icon)
    - Delete (trash icon)
    - Move to another label
    - Mark as spam (shield icon)